-Bringing racing to the masses in a family-friendly environment is the thinking behind the use of the Solvalla harness racing track for motorsport.
-Since 2012, the STCC has transformed the historic venue into a combined road course and rallycross venue, for a two-day festival of motorsport.
+Bringing racing to the masses in a family-friendly environment was the thinking behind the use of the Solvalla harness racing track for motorsport.
+From 2012 through to 2017, the STCC transformed the historic venue into a combined road course and rallycross venue, for a two-day festival of motorsport.

 The stadium itself opened in 1927 and is the largest harness racing venue in the Nordic countries.
 The last Sunday in May, Solvalla annually hosts Elitloppet, one of the most prestigious international trotting events in existence.
 But when September arrives the course undergoes a transformation, as a team of construction workers lay down a temporary asphalt surface, as well as alternate dirt loops for the Rally-X series.
 In front of crowds of around 20,000 spectators who are well catered-for in the stands, the country's premier touring car racers do battle.

 The track itself - crammed as it is into the infield of the harness racing oval - is perhaps not going to win any drivers' awards for outstanding layouts, but nevertheless tends to deliver its fair share of excitement.
 The low grip nature of the track combines with the slow twisty sections at either end to lead to frenetic battling and a certain degree of push and shove.

 The race was the series finale of the 2012 season and saw Johan Kristoffersson take victory for Volkswagen in both races, which marked the last events under the WTCC/NGTC regulations.
 The following year the series switched to the TTA silhouette regulations and Solvalla was the third round on the calendar.
 Thed Björk won the singleton race for Volvo, a feat he repeated in the second of the twin races in 2014, following on from a debut win by Andreas Wernersson and Team Kia in the preceding race.